-Yes, it is becoming increasingly common.
-In the US, about 3% of live births are twin deliveries.
+“In the US, about 3% of live births are twin deliveries.
 The rate of naturally conceived twins varies with geography and ethnicity.
-In Japan, the rate is 1.3/1000 live births, in the US 8/1000 and in Nigeria 50/1000.
+In Japan, the rate is 1.3/1,000 live births, in the US 8/1,000, and in Nigeria 50/1,000.”

-Older women are more likely to naturally conceive twins than younger women.
-With our increasing age of mothers, and infertility treatments, “iatrogenic” or medically induced twins have become much more common.
+She says older people are more likely to naturally conceive twins than younger people: “With our increasing age of parenting and infertility treatments, ‘iatrogenic,’ or medically induced twins, have become much more common.”

-First of all, having two babies and twice the placental mass can be a physical stress on the mother.
-She is more likely to have aches and pains, swelling, and fatigue.
-The increased iron requirements to support more than one fetus make it more likely the mother will have anemia.
+“First of all, having two babies and twice the placental mass can be a physical stress.
+It’s more likely to cause aches and pains, swelling, and fatigue.
+The increased iron requirements to support more than one fetus make anemia more likely too,” says Dr. DeTata.

 The physical work of circulating blood through the placentas increases the risk of gestational hypertension and preeclampsia, or toxemia of pregnancy.
 These problems might also occur earlier in pregnancy than they might with a single fetus.

-The increased weight of the pregnancy and stretch of the uterus increases the risk of preterm labor, preterm premature rupture of membranes, and of preterm delivery.
-Over half of all twins are born prematurely (before 37 weeks), this risk is increased with triplets and quadruplets.
-Premature babies have more problems with eating, breathing, fighting infections and are at increased risk of long term problems such as developmental delay, blindness or seizures.
+The increased weight of the pregnancy and stretching of the uterus increases the risk of preterm labor, premature rupture of membranes, and preterm delivery.
+“Over half of all twins are born prematurely (before 37 weeks).
+This risk is increased with triplets and quadruplets.
+Premature babies have more problems with eating, breathing, and fighting infections and are at increased risk of long-term problems such as developmental delay, blindness, or seizures,” says Dr. DeTata.

-Mothers with twins should seek care with a doctor who is experienced and knowledgeable about twin pregnancy.
-They should plan for additional appointments and monitoring, and may need to stop work early in order to have the best chance of a healthy pregnancy.
+Dr. DeTata advises seeking care from a health care provider who is experienced and knowledgeable about twin pregnancy.
+“They need to plan for additional appointments and monitoring, and they may need to stop work early in order to have the best chance of a healthy pregnancy.”

-In multiple gestations, the babies compete for nutrition from the mother, and one baby may grow more than the other.
-If one baby is not going well, your doctor might recommend an early delivery for the sake of that twin.
-Unfortunately, it is not possible to deliver only one of the twins and leave the other one inside the mother.
+“If one baby is not growing well, your health care provider might recommend an early delivery for the sake of that twin.
+Unfortunately, it is not possible to deliver only one of the twins and leave the other one inside.”

-Placental problems are more common in multiple gestations, such as placenta previa, placental abruption and twin-twin transfusion.
+Placental problems are more common in multiple gestations, such as placenta previa, placental abruption, and twin-twin transfusion.

-- Both babies are head down, or vertex
+- Both babies are head down, or vertex.